St Clement, Manor Avenue

 Monday 10am - 12 noon, Wednesday 9.30am - 12.30pm, Friday 10am - 12 noon.

 B5213 from Stretford.
 Church is at the junction of Stretford Road and Manor Avenue Urmston.
 Rail: Urmston (¼ mile).
 Bus: 253, 255, 15, 22, 23 and 245 stop in Stretford Road.

-Free car park in Manor Avenue (2 minutes walk)
+Pay and display car park in Manor Avenue (2 minute walk)

 - Wheelchair access: Partial